1. We actively promote an atmosphere of community, acceptance and respect for individual abilities in our team groups.

 4.We use multisensory teaching techniques and active learning strategies.

-5. Provide clear, explicit structure for the station time, space, materials, and course of study.
+5. We provide clear, explicit structure for the station time, space, materials, and course of study.

 7. We want to expose and teach the skills, information, and expectations hidden or embedded in the curriculum.